MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 # {{title}}

-When you write a skill using Misty's on-robot JavaScript API, your code takes advantage of Misty’s capabilities as a standalone “edge” computing device.
+When you write a skill using Misty's on-robot JavaScript API, your code takes advantage of Misty’s capabilities as a standalone "edge" computing device.
 You can also use Misty's on-robot JavaScript API to interact with external data and use non-Misty API calls to cloud services, etc.

 **IMPORTANT!
-Misty's on-robot JavaScript API is a pre-release, “alpha” technology and is subject to frequent change.** Any code you write using this API may need updates before release to reflect ongoing development of Misty's skill architecture and implementation.
+Misty's on-robot JavaScript API is a pre-release, "alpha" technology and is subject to frequent change.** Any code you write using this API may need updates before release to reflect ongoing development of Misty's skill architecture and implementation.
 This API will be publicly available at the time when Misty II ships.

 You can read this architecture section to understand the details of how to use Misty's on-robot JavaScript API.
 However, you can also simply start right in with the [on-robot JavaScript API tutorials](../../skills/local-skill-tutorials) and just skim the following list to get an idea of what you might want to read about later:

 * Command Syntax.
 The on-robot JavaScript API command syntax differs slightly from that of REST API commands.
 * Data Handling: Events and Callbacks.
 Both stored and live data from the robot are made available to an on-robot skill via callback functions.
-  * “Get” Data Callbacks
+  * "Get" Data Callbacks
   * Sensor Event Callbacks
   * Timed or Triggered Event Callbacks
 * Data Handling: Variables.
-There are two ways to store persistent data with on-robot skills: as a global variable or as “set” data.
+There are two ways to store persistent data with on-robot skills: as a global variable or as "set" data.
 * Command Type Reference.
 There are several command types available to on-robot skills, with some usage differences among them.
   * Action Commands
   * Get Commands
   * Event Commands
   * Helper Commands
   * Skill Management Commands
 * File Structure & Code Architecture.
-There are two required file types for a an on-robot skill: a “meta” JSON file and a “code” JavaScript file.
+There are two required file types for a an on-robot skill: a "meta" JSON file and a "code" JavaScript file.
 * Loading & Running an On-Robot Skill.
 There are currently two options for how you load and run skills.
 * Starting & Stopping an On-Robot Skill.
 Currently, you must use Misty's REST API to start or stop an on-robot skill.